aectann/socratica-android/README.md

 compile 'com.socratica.mobile:typeface:1.+@aar'
 ```

-If you have a maven build, you'll need something like this:
+If you have a maven build:

 ```xml
 <dependency>